choderalab/jekyll-cayman-theme/_posts/2016-02-12-sample-content.markdown

 * [Max Welling](https://www.ics.uci.edu/~welling/) (UCI/UvA)
 * [Huafeng Xu](https://www.deshawresearch.com/people_c-b_xu.html) (DESRES)

-# Registration
+## Registration

 Please indicate your interest in attending on [lanyrd](http://lanyrd.com/2017/smml/).

-There are no registration fees for this meeting.
+There are no registration fees for this meeting, but participants will be responsible for their own travel expenses.

+## Questions

+Please contact John Chodera `<john.chodera@choderalab.org>` for questions.